mitre/oracle-database-12c-stig-baseline/README.md

 # oracle-database-12c-stig-baseline

-InSpec profile to validate the secure configuration of MongoDB Enterprised Advanced, against [DISA](https://iase.disa.mil/stigs/)'s **Oracle Database 12c Security Technical Implementation Guide (STIG) Version 1, Release 12**.
+InSpec profile to validate the secure configuration of MongoDB Enterprised Advanced, against [DISA](https://iase.disa.mil/stigs/)'s Oracle Database 12c Security Technical Implementation Guide (STIG) Version 1, Release 12.

 ## Getting Started
 It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__ or __SSH__.